 Since correlations still exist between eating plant proteins and overall health, even after controlling for other factors, meta-analyses have generally concluded that lifestyle factors alone can’t account for the correlation.
 One recent such analysis in the Journal of the American Medical Association noted that “Substitution of plant protein for animal protein, especially from processed red meat, may confer a substantial health benefit” and advised that policies promote plant proteins.

+One of the most important points in the plant protein vs animal protein debate is the fat/calorie content in each.
 Another reason that steak isn’t great for you: the fat that often accompanies it.
-Fat is part of why steaks and burgers are delicious—it adds mouthfeel and flavor.
+Fat is part of why steaks and burgers are delicious—it adds mouthfeel and flavour.
 But it also tends to clog up your heart. “[With plant proteins] you get less saturated fat and no cholesterol,” Giancoli explains, “so you’re getting that benefit as well.”

 Saturated fats are those that are solid at room temperature and tend to contribute to cardiovascular disease (though not as much as trans fats) because it drives up your total cholesterol levels.
 That may, in the long run, tip the scales towards the LDL (low-density lipid) side, which is what clogs up arteries.
 Foods like nuts, avocados, and fish have far less saturated fats than red and other dark meats.
 As such, they are dubbed healthy fats.